rejchka1/SpamFilter/README.md

 # SpamFilter
-in collaboration with my colleague Honza basic SPAM filter to control email communication
+in collaboration with my colleague Jan S./ basic SPAM filter to control email communication